maoschanz/drawing/README.md

 This application is a simple image editor using Cairo for basic drawing operations, and following GNOME interface guidelines.

-PNG, JPEG and BMP files should be supported.
+PNG, JPEG and BMP files are supported.

-### Currently available tools
+### Available tools

 - Pencil
 - Shape
     - Rectangle
     - Circle
     - Ellipsis
+- Polygon
 - Line & arc
 - Text
 - Eraser